MattMiles95/PP1_Limitless/README.md

 #### Additional Testing
 * The wesbite was also extensively audited using Chrome DevTools throughout the development process.
 * Once in its final stages, friends and family were invited to use the website and provide feedback on their personal user experience.

+### Bugs and Fixes
+During the development of my website, I encountered several bugs that required fixes.
+I have documented these below:

+* Syntax errors - when carrying out W3C validator tests, several syntax errors were identified across the website files (stray curly brackets, typos, etc.).
+These were all fixed simply by correcting the mistakes.

+* Homepage elements overflowing on screens 1340px wide and smaller - this was caused by the four homepage sections being wider than the viewport for this screensize.
+I fixed this by adding a flex-shrink property to all of the sections, causing them to evenly shrink to fit inside the viewport.

+* Homepage elements overflowing on screens 768px wide and larger - this was caused by the nav-menu div having too much padding, causing the element to overflow beyond the main content.
+This in turn caused side scroll, as well as all elements with a width of 100% to appear as though overflowing as well.
+I fixed this by identifying the div with the excess padding and reducing it to 0.

+* Footer disappearing on homepage - this was one of the earliest bugs I encountered in my project, and was caused by the CSS rule 'background-attachment: fixed' on the hero image causing the other sections of the page to behave unexpectedly.
+I fixed this bug by removing the problematic CSS rule.

+* Form Submitted background image not appearing on deployed site - this bug was caused by me using an absolute path for the image.
+I fixed this by changing to a relative path.

+* Slow website performance - this was caused by having images that were too large in both scale and file size.
+I fixed this by optimising the images used (reducing scale and quality to reduce file size).

+* Media queries cascading issue - my media query for horizontal phones (determined by a maximum screen height of 450px) was being overruled by later media queries based on screen width.
+I fixed this by placing the media query at the very bottom of the stylesheet.

 ## Local Development & Deployment